Hepatitis B Diagnosis and Treatment: What You Need to Know

 The hepatitis B virus (HBV) infects the liver cells, causing hepatitis B, an inflammation of the liver.
 The infection can be:

-5–10% of adults who have been infected with the Hepatitis B virus go on to develop chronic HBV infection, whereas 90% of [text truncated for coherence].
-Timely discovery and treatment are vital in avoiding long-term sequelae.
+5–10% of adults who have been infected with the Hepatitis B virus go on to develop chronic HBV infection, whereas 90% of infants infected perinatally may become chronic carriers.
+Timely discovery and treatment are vital in avoiding long-term sequelae and assessing is hepatitis B treatable and hepatitis b is it curable in your specific case.

 Causes and Transmission